 Richard Sherman had some extra motivation last week in a win over the Cleveland Browns and it spiraled into it’s own “-gate” since we live in 2019.
-The San Francisco 49ers’ cornerback said Browns star Baker Mayfield didn’t shake his head before the coin toss, calling it “some college s—” and crediting it for the extra enthusiasm.
+The San Francisco 49ers’ cornerback said Browns star Baker Mayfield didn’t shake his hand before the coin toss, calling it “some college s—” and crediting it for the extra enthusiasm.

 Upon looking at the evidence, though, he realizes maybe it wasn’t what he initially thought it was.
 And he believes “DapGate” should end in an apology.